-As part of Marriott’s global commitment to sustainability and IUCN's Business and Biodiversity work, Marriott Hotels & Resorts Thailand and IUCN are working together to protect the environment and support Thailand’s local communities through mangrove reforestation, support for small community businesses, and procurement of sustainable seafood.
+As part of Marriott’s global commitment to sustainability and IUCN's Business and Biodiversity Programme, Marriott Hotels & Resorts Thailand and IUCN are working together to protect the environment and support Thailand’s local communities through mangrove reforestation, the use of sustainable seafood sources, and local procurement practices.

-Through this initiative, IUCN aims to support Marriott Hotels & Resorts Thailand in their efforts to value and manage biodiversity and to contribute to the conservation and restoration of biodiversity, while at the same time encouraging the mainstreaming of sustainable business practices in the Southeast Asia region.
+Through this initiative, IUCN aims to support Marriott Hotels & Resorts Thailand in its efforts to contribute to the conservation and restoration of biodiversity, while at the same time encouraging the mainstreaming of sustainable business practices in the Southeast Asia region.

-- IUCN and Marriott work together to identify opportunities for creating small businesses in local communities for the production of sustainable souvenirs and gifts for their guests.
+- IUCN and Marriott work together to identify opportunities for sourcing of sustainable souvenirs and gifts from local communities.

-- IUCN helps Marriott in locating sources of sustainable seafood for their hotels from nearby communities.
+- IUCN supports Marriott in locating sources of sustainable seafood for their hotels.

-Mangroves play a critical role in protecting the coastline from severe storms and sea-level rise.
+Mangroves play a critical role in protecting coastlines from severe storms and sea level rise.
 In addition, mangrove forests are important for conserving biodiversity and storing carbon.
-Through this new partnership, IUCN and Marriott will assist in rebuilding Thailand’s mangroves and support nearby communities.
-At a national level, their goal is to plant 500,000 mangrove saplings and relevant species within the next three years.
+Through this partnership, IUCN and Marriott will assist in rebuilding Thailand’s mangroves and support nearby communities.

-IUCN has identified several key target locations for mangrove restoration and for supporting local communities under their partnership with Marriott.
+IUCN has identified several key target locations for mangrove restoration and for supporting local communities under its partnership with Marriott.

-For the Bangkok Metropolitan Region, IUCN has selected Bang Kachao area in Samut Prakan Province due to its importance as a provider of oxygen to the city (the “green lung of Bangkok”) recognised by His Majesty King Bhumibol Adulyadej in an attempt to conserve green areas near the capital, and to improve the local communities’ livelihoods and environment while maintaining their culture and lifestyle.
+In Central Thailand, IUCN has selected Bang Kachao near Bangkok due to its importance as a major green area close to the city (the “green lung of Bangkok”).
+Bang Kachao has been recognised by His Majesty King Bhumibol Adulyadej as part of a Royal Project to conserve green areas near the capital, and to improve the local communities’ livelihoods and environment while maintaining their culture and lifestyle.

-In southern Thailand, IUCN and Marriott are exploring the feasibility of a number of different actions including work on wetlands and mangrove restoration in Mai Khao, Tai Muang and Khao Lak, as well as dolphin conservation.
+In Southern Thailand, IUCN and Marriott are exploring the feasibility of a number of different actions including work on wetlands and mangrove restoration in Mai Khao, Tai Muang and Khao Lak, as well as dolphin and turtle conservation.

 Dr Robert Mather